santiagoBassi/PR-Lang/README.md

 |`LOG_IGNORED_LEXEMES`|`true`|When `true`, logs all of the ignored lexemes found with Flex at DEBUGGING level.
 To remove those logs from the console output set it to `false`.|
 |`LOGGING_LEVEL`|`INFORMATION`|The minimum level to log in the console output.
 From lower to higher, the available levels are: `ALL`, `DEBUGGING`, `INFORMATION`, `WARNING`, `ERROR` and `CRITICAL`.|
 |`PRINT_AST`|`YES`|When `YES` prints the generated AST.
 A few intermidiate nodes don't print anything.|

+## Syntax Highlighting

+If you are using VSCode you can install the RP-Lang extension to enable syntax highlighting.
+In the `syntax-highlighting` folder you will find the `.vsix` file.
+In VSCode go to `Extensions > More options (dots) > Install from VSIX` and select the extension file.